GLOBAL MARKETS-Stocks, dollar jump as FBI clears Clinton in email probe

 NEW YORK, Nov 7 Stock markets across the globe

-track for their biggest gains in weeks after the FBI stood by
+for their biggest gains in weeks after the FBI stood by its view

 The news lifted a cloud over the Democrat's presidential